-Currently at examination on Local Plan Part 2: Site Allocations and Development Management Policies which identifies non-strategic allocations helping to deliver the 6,926 net additional dwellings.
+Adopted Local Plan Part 2: Site Allocations and Development Management Policies in February 2020.
+LPP2 identifies non-strategic allocations helping to deliver the 6,926 net additional dwellings.

-'Made' (adopted) 6 neighbourhood plans and supporting the production of a further 4 neighbourhood plans across the district to empower the local community to identify how and where housing will be delivered within their area.
+'Made' (adopted) 8 neighbourhood plans and supporting the production of a further 2 neighbourhood plans across the district to empower the local community to identify how and where housing will be delivered within their area.